Public-Health-Bioinformatics/lexmapr_ontology/README.md

     'has member' some ('Canis lupus familiaris' or 'Felis catus')

-To reference 'Canis lupus familiaris' in the rule you first have to enter it into lexmapr.owl.
+To reference 'Canis lupus familiaris' in the rule you first have to enter it into lexmapr.owl by way of the imports/obo_import.owl file.
 Since it is an NCBITaxon term, it is best to add its URI to the imports/obo_ontofetch.txt file, in the UBERON term import section; then regenerate obo_import.owl .
 With it now referenced in lexmapr.owl, you can go back and compose the equivalency rule given above.